Olfredos6/mindtales-lunch-app-assessment/README.md

-# MindTales Menu App Assessment
+# MindTales Lunch App Assessment
 A solution to the MindTales' assessement for the Python Backend position